shweta-yadav04/tours-site/README.md

 State Management: Efficient React state handling with useState hooks

-Refresh Functionality: Reset tour collection to original state with one clic
+Refresh Functionality: Reset tour collection to original state with one click